Last updated:

 Ian Ebbs

 In 2016, Nike finally released an answer to the rise of Trusox as a highly regarded grip socks brand with their NikeGrip socks.
 According to design director Tim Clark, the ultimate goal of NikeGrip is to eliminate slippage in both sock-to-boot and foot-to-sock, providing the perfect grip inside out.
 In the same way that some Nike boots have been inspired by nature, NikeGrip gets its inspiration from the wildlife, specifically the gecko and how the tiny hairs on its tread-like sole enable it to climb vertical surfaces.
+I was looking forward to its launch and see how Nike would deliver their own interpretation of what a grip sock is (I reckon pride was at stake and that they won’t just copy what Trusox had done).
+I was left wanting for more though.

+Let me describe to you first the composition of NikeGrip socks.
 For its grip technology, NikeGrip utilizes ultrafine polyester fibres covering the entire heel.
 The fibres extend to the rest of the sole in a tread-like manner to mimic the ribbed sole of a gecko.
 Grip is achieved as the fibres carry more twistings than the regular sock textiles.
-NikeGrip also utilizes multizonal cushioning to alleviate cleat pressure.
+NikeGrip also utilizes multizonal cushioning with the purpose of alleviating cleat pressure.

 The extra fabric has been dialled down around the heel for a more precise heel-lock system and the top has an arch compression system, both of which increases snug.
 Premium cotton makes up the overall material of the sock to deliver a pleasant skin contact sensation plus a decent amount of stretch for fit.